Carlos Rodiles: Professional career

-Rodiles turning professional in 1997.
+In 1997, Rodiles turning professional.
 He first qualified for the European Tour at the 1998 qualifying school.
-He finished 160th on the Order of Merit in his rookie season, and dropped down to the second tier Challenge Tour for the following season.
-He regained his European Tour card by finishing third on the Challenge Tour Rankings in 2000, when he had three runner-up finishes.
-He managed to maintain his playing status on the elite tour until the end of 2005 through his position on the Order of Merit.
+Rodiles finished 160th on the Order of Merit in his rookie season and dropped down to the second tier Challenge Tour for the following season.
+He regained his European Tour card by finishing third on the Challenge Tour Rankings in 2000 when he had three runner-up finishes.

+Rodiles managed to maintain his playing status on the elite tour until the end of 2005 through his position on the Order of Merit.
 He relied on invitations in 2006, before regaining his card when he returned to, and was medalist at the European Tour Qualifying School final stage in 2006.
 However having dropped outside the top 120 on the money list again in 2008, and having failed to come though final qualifying, Rodiles was again playing on the Challenge Tour in 2009.

 Rodiles' best year to date has been 2003, when he ended the season in 24th place on the European Tour Order of Merit after losing out in a playoff to Freddie Jacobson at the season ending Volvo Masters Andalucia.